|

 Yes, they do eat turkey.
 Here it is called Hindistan.
 It is quite hard to find it as ground turkey, like in the States, but otherwise, it is available.

-Final thoughts on this American holiday in Turkey
+Final thoughts on Thanksgiving in Turkey

 Turkey doesn’t officially mark Thanksgiving, but its influence has found a foothold among expats and pockets of the population influenced by American culture.